sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 ## Updating a campaign

+Campaigns are identified by their name.
+It must be unique within a single namespace (your user account on Sourcegraph, or an organization you are a member of).
+Updating a campaign works by targetting an **existing** campaign in the namespace by specifying the name in the spec.
+If the name matches an existing campaign, it will update the campaign.

-You can edit a campaign's name, description, and any other part of its campaign spec at any time.
+You can edit a the campaign's description, and any other part of its campaign spec at any time.

 To update a campaign, you need [admin access to the campaign](managing_access.md#campaign-access-for-each-permission-level), and [write access to all affected repositories](managing_access.md#repository-permissions-for-campaigns) with published changesets.